seven-io/magento2/README.md

 3.
     2.3.6 and below:
       1. Navigate to `System->Web Setup Wizard->Component Manager`
-      2. Hover over the "Actions" columnn and click it to press "Enable"
+      2. Hover over the "Actions" column and click it to press "Enable"

     2.3.7+:
       1. `bin/magento module:enable Sms77_Api`